 When a dog gets dehydrated, its body starts to break down muscle tissue.
 This is because dehydration causes the body to lose fluids and electrolytes (components of salt) in large quantities.
 The combination of these factors causes a dog’s muscles to weaken and they can collapse from exhaustion.

-Dogs who experience heatstroke often have a fever and look very uncomfortable. if you suspect your dog is experiencing heatstroke, take them indoors and keep them in a cool spot.
+If you see your dog panting heavily, put them in a cool spot with plenty of water.
+Dogs who experience heatstroke often have a fever and look very uncomfortable.
+If you suspect your dog is experiencing heatstroke, take them indoors and keep them in a cool spot.

 It’s also important to have plenty of water available during this time, as drinking too much water can cause heatstroke.
 Some dogs are more susceptible to heatstroke than others.
-For example, some dogs are likely to become overheated if their fur doesn’t blow away from the body or they don’t have a windbreaker on.
+Some dogs are likely to become overheated if their fur doesn’t blow away from the body or don’t windbreaker.

-Young dogs who haven’t had all the immunizations that older dogs have are also at a higher risk for heatstroke.
-If your dog has heatstroke, it’s important to look out for any other symptoms that might indicate more serious health issues.
+Young dogs that haven’t had all the immunizations that older dogs have are also at a higher risk for heatstroke.
+If your dog has heatstroke, it’s important to look out for any other symptoms that might indicate serious health issues.
 For example, dogs with bloat may experience pain in the stomach area and vomiting.

-Severe cases of heatstroke can cause damage to the liver or kidneys.n If your dog has heatstroke, you’ll need to get them medical care as soon as possible.
+Severe cases of heatstroke can cause damage to the liver or kidneys.
+If your dog has heatstroke, you’ll need to get them medical care as soon as possible.
 Always bring them to a vet who specializes in the treatment of dogs with heatstroke.

 If your dog is severely overheated, immediately take them to the vet’s office and run some cool water over their body while they’re still conscious and not feeling too weak.
 Don’t give them anything else, and don’t try to force any fluid into their mouth.

 To keep your dog from becoming overheated, don’t allow them to exercise too much in high heat.
-Keep them safe but comfortable inside the house, and consistently cool down around them. if you think your dog has heatstroke, always start cooling him down immediately.
+Keep them safe but comfortable inside the house, and consistently cool down around them.
+If you think your dog has heatstroke, always start cooling him down immediately.

 This can be very difficult; it won’t make much sense at the time because they’re feeling so hot that they’ll just lie there and not listen or respond to anything you say, but doing something is better than nothing.
 You need to get fluids into him as quickly as possible, but don’t give him any food.

-Dogs are pack animals, and their instinct is to stick together in order to stay safe.
+Dogs are pack animals, and their instinct is to stick together to stay safe.
 When the temperature outside is hot, it creates a Hyperthermic Environment (HE) for dogs.
 HE can cause your dog to experience a range of behaviors such as panting, salivation, vomiting, diarrhea, and even seizures.

 The best way to keep your dog cool and comfortable during hot weather is to keep her in an enclosed area with plenty of shade and water available.
 You can also provide cool water bottles for your dog to drink.
-If you must take your dog out in the heat, make sure she has plenty of freshwater available at all times and bring along a cooling device such as a fan or ice pack.
+If you must take your dog out in the heat, make sure she has plenty of fresh water available at all times and bring along a cooling device such as a fan or ice pack.